 Individuals who suffer from bipolar I disorder may also experience episodes of hypomania and major depression, though these experiences are not required for a diagnosis of bipolar I disorder.
 These individuals may have difficulty making academic progress, getting and keeping a job, maintaining healthy interpersonal relationships, and otherwise participating in a productive and satisfying life.

-If someone that you care about has been exhibiting symptoms of bipolar I disorder, then you already know how confusing and frustrating this experience can be.
+If someone you care about has been exhibiting symptoms of bipolar I disorder, then you already know how confusing and frustrating this experience can be.
 What you may not realize is that you can play an important role in getting your loved one the professional help that he or she needs.
 Please consider the following:

 Talk to your loved one.
 Yes, he or she may have difficulties adequately expressing what he or she has been experiencing, but it is essential that you acknowledge your loved one’s struggles and provide him or her with the opportunity to play an active role in getting help at a hospital or center for bipolar disorder.